 Early Girl West – southern comfort food made from scratch.
 If you’re craving farm to table, this is your place.
 Early Girl serves breakfast all day and it’s the bomb-diggity.
 They have lots of vegan, vegetarian and gluten–free options.
 Try their Vegetarian Herb Cream Gravy on a homemade biscuit.
 Or, splurge with their Fried Green Tomato Napoleon which is one of my favorite dishes.

 Foothills Butcher Bar– do you remember what it was like to eat a real cheeseburger, the kind you would make outside on the grill if you could?
 Locals are quickly figuring out where the best burgers in Asheville reside, and Foothills Butcher Bar is at the top of the list.
 Order the Carolina Burger with mustard and slaw, or branch out and get a Cuban.
-They have great weekly specials and host a Local Night on Tuesdays.
+They’re now located at Hi Wire Brewing in Biltmore Village.

 Gan Shan Station – if you like dumplings, spicy Korean wings, rice bowls and ramen, this place is where it’s at!
 Check it out, but get there early ’cause everyone else is checking it out too.